According to the Mayo Clinic, “Traumatic brain injury occurs when

 Effects of a Traumatic Brain Injury

 Brain injuries cannot be underestimated.
-The injured party may appear fine,
+The injured party may appear fine, but he or

-Other times, they take days or weeks to present themselves.
+they take days or weeks to present themselves.

 Symptoms of a mild TBI:

 - Nausea or vomiting

 If someone has a severe TBI, he or she can experience all of the symptoms